On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

 We define the Fourier-expressivity of $f_{\bm{\eta}}$ as the cardinality of the smallest possible $\mathcal{B}$, i.e.,

-where the minimization is over all $\mathcal{B}$ satisfying Eq.~\eqref{eq:Bdef}. \end{definition} On the one hand, the output $f_{\bm{\eta}}$ is a linear combination of $M$ outcomes, which implies that the number of observables $M$ upper bounds the Fourier-expressivity $\mathcal{F}$.
+where the minimization is over all $\mathcal{B}$ satisfying Eq.~\eqref{eq:Bdef}. \end{definition} On the one hand, the output $f_{\bm{\eta}}$ is a linear combination of $M$ outcomes{, as shown in Eq.~\eqref{Eq:25}}, which implies that the number of observables $M$ upper bounds the Fourier-expressivity $\mathcal{F}$.
 On the other hand, the prediction can be written as a Fourier series of $|\Omega|$ frequencies.
 Since the terms of different frequencies are orthogonal, $\mathcal{F}$ is also upper bounded by $|\Omega|$.
 The locality of the measurements also limit the Fourier-expressivity.
-Assuming $n_O$ qubits are measured, then any observable can be written as a linear combination of $4^{n_O}$ Pauli strings.
-This implies that no more information can be extracted than that obtained from measuring $4^{n_O}$ observables.
-We further remark that the number of frequencies $|\Omega|$ cannot be more than the number of possible distinct differences of eigenvalues which is upper bounded by $4^{n_A}$.
+Assuming $n_{o}$ qubits are measured, then any observable can be written as a linear combination of $4^{n_{o}}$ Pauli strings.
+This implies that no more information can be extracted than that obtained from measuring $4^{n_{o}}$ observables.
+We further remark that the number of frequencies $|\Omega|$ cannot be more than the number of possible distinct differences of eigenvalues which is upper bounded by $4^{n_{a}}$.
 These arguments lead us to the following Theorem, which is formally proved in App.~\ref{App:UpperBound}.

 \begin{theorem}[Upper bound of QELM's Fourier-expressivity] Consider a QELM, as defined above, with model prediction $f_{\bm{\eta}}$.
-Let $M$ be the number of observables, $\Omega$ be the set of achievable frequencies, and $n_O$ be the number of measured qubits, then
+Let $M$ be the number of observables, $\Omega$ be the set of achievable frequencies, and $n_{o}$ be the number of measured qubits, then

-where $|\Omega|\leq 4^{n_A}$. \end{theorem}
+where $|\Omega|\leq 4^{n_{a}}$. \end{theorem}

-As the upper bound $4^{n_O}$ scales exponentially in number of measured qubits, while the number of observables $M$ is in practice polynomially large in the system size, in what follows we will assume that $M$ is always less than $4^{n_O}$.
-In this case, the upper bound reduces to
+As the upper bound $4^{n_{o}}$ scales exponentially in number of measured qubits {$n_{o}$}, while the number of observables $M$ is in practice polynomially large in the system size {(i.e. the number of total qubits $n>n_{o}$)}, in what follows we will assume that {$n$ is polynomially large in $n_{o}$, and hence} $M$ is always less than $4^{n_{o}}$. {In other words, we assume that in practice the number of observables measured is always less than $4^{n_{o}}$, such that the information obtained from the measurement is never over-completed (see App.~\ref{App:UpperBound} for more details).} In this case, the upper bound reduces to